GoogleCloudPlatform/chef-google-compute/README.md

   character, which cannot be a dash.

 * `url_map` -
   Required.
-A reference to UrlMap resource
+A reference to the UrlMap resource that defines the mapping from URL to the BackendService.

 #### Label
 Set the `thp_label` property when attempting to set primary key